PhilipYip1988/python-tutorials/005_numeric_datatypes/readme.md

 ![img_143](./images/img_143.png)

 In engineering and scientific applciations typically the power and the unit are combined into a unit with a prefix.
+The above number if it was a length for example would be taken as 123.45 megametres or 123.45 Mm.

 |power|prefix name|prefix letter|
 |---|---|---|